Apollo

 Wildlife-rich rock pools, rainforest walks, and a reflective creek beckon campers to this scenic Sunny Coast Hinterland site.
 As a basic bush camp, amenities are minimal and reception non-existent—but you can’t complain about the view.
 Love your cheese?
 You won’t want to miss the dairies at Kenilworth and Maleny.

-Price: From $7 per adult per night
+Price: From $7.50 per person per night

 Main amenities: toilets, non-potable water